 While the rules for this vary from state to state, in most cases, the parent or guardian must file a claim on behalf of their child.
 Since children cannot legally be a party to any type of legal claim, it is your responsibility to act as their advocate.
 Find out from a bus accident attorney what rules apply in your state.

 The insurance company called me and offered a quick settlement.
 Should I just accept?

 Probably not.
 There is a good reason insurance companies make quick offers.
-Keep in mind, the sooner you accept an offer, the less the liability the insurer is taking on.
+Keep in mind that the sooner you accept an offer, the less the liability the insurer is taking on.
 Once you have accepted an offer, the insurance company is going to waive all future liability.
 This means any medical bills or other expenses involved in your recovery will not be covered.
 Before you accept any settlement you should speak with a bus accident injury attorney.

 The insurer denied my claim.
 They said I was at fault.
 What now?

 This is actually a common tactic when dealing with any type of roadway accident.
 Remember, the insurance company knows in some cases, once they deny a claim, victims will not always take the time to follow up on the claim.
 You should speak with your attorney and allow them to dispute the denial of your claim.
 Remember, once you have received a denial, there is a limited amount of time to file an appeal.
 Do not delay.